 Thank you for joining us for LSO Summer Shorts.

 We are delighted to see live music return to LSO St Luke's as LSO musicians and friends come together throughout July and August for a series of chamber-scale concerts.
-These concerts form part of a pilot project for indoor performances, and we look forward to expanding this in the coming weeks.

 We are very grateful for the bequest of the late Ms Denise Antenen and the generous support of our Technical Partner, Yamaha Professional Audio, which have made this series possible.